Nintendo 64 Architecture

 Primitive view of our scene.
 In order to save polygons, some characters are modelled using sprites (quads)

-Initially, our materials (3D models, etc) are located in the cartridge ROM, but to keep a steady bandwidth, we need to copy them to RAM first.
-In some cases, data may be found pre-compressed in the cartridge, so the CPU will need to decompress it before operating it.
+Initially, materials such as 3D models are located in the cartridge ROM.
+However, to keep a steady bandwidth, we need to copy them to RAM first.
+In some cases, the data is pre-compressed within the cartridge, requiring the CPU to decompress it before use.

 Once that’s done, it’s time to build a scene using our models.
-The CPU could carry out the whole pipeline by itself but that may take ages, so many tasks are delegated to the RCP.
-The CPU will instead send orders to the RCP.
-This is done by carrying out these tasks:
+The CPU could carry out the entire graphics pipeline by itself, but that takes ages, so many tasks are offloaded to the RCP.
+The CPU will instead send orders to the RCP, this is done by carrying out these steps:

-1. Compose the Display List that contains the operations to be carried out by the RSP and store it in RAM.
+1. Compose the Display Lists that contain the operations to be executed by the RSP, and store them in RAM.
+The structure of Display Lists is dictated by the choice of microcode [23].

-2. Point the RSP where the display lists are.
+2. Point the RSP to the location of the Display Lists.

-3. Send microcode to the RSP to kickstart the Scalar Unit.
+3. Upload the chosen microcode to the RSP, kickstarting the Scalar Unit.

-Afterwards, the RSP will start performing the first batch of tasks and the result will be sent to the RDP in the form of rasterisation commands.
+Afterwards, the RSP begins working on the first batch of tasks.
+The result is then passed to the RDP in the form of rasterisation commands.

 Pixel processing